 American Fisheries Society

-The American Fisheries Society UM student subunit is an extension of the oldest and largest society for professional fisheries scientists in the world.
-It is an ideal way to get involved, advance your career goals, and have fun and is open to all students at the university.
-UM AFS provides members with a way to learn more about local fisheries issues, make contacts with professionals, learn about current internships and job announcements, and get involved with local conservation efforts.
-This year there will be a variety of exciting activities from river cleanup, restoration projects, outreach activities, state fisheries conventions, and even a fishing trip or two.
+Get involved, advance your career goals, and have fun as part of the oldest and largest society for professional fisheries scientists in the world.
+The UM subunit of AFS is open to all UM students.
+UM AFS provides members with a way to learn more about local fisheries issues, make contacts with professionals, learn about current internships and job announcements, and get involved with local conservation efforts like river cleanup, restoration projects, and even a fishing trip or two.

 Faculty Advisor: Lisa Eby